serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 **David:** Interesting.
 Cool, man, yeah.
 I don't know.
 It's definitely an exciting space.
 But yeah.
 One final question.
 I wanted to get your take on like, what are your favorite resources to learn about this stuff and like keep up-to-date on what's happening?

+### What are your favorite resources to learn about serverless stuff?

 **Jared:** Yeah, so there's the awesome Serverless page [inaudible 00:47:25] That's a good one to kind of look over.
 And then some other...I guess I probably have somewhat of a problem here but I just go to YouTube and type in Serverless and just sort by most recent and I'll just kinda...I'll do that and then there's just...the Serverless blog is a good one and then the Serverless getter on occasion is a good one and kinda just to follow that and get a baseline for what people are talking about to some extent about Serverless and then the Serverless Conf actually tends to be a great resource as well.
 Even just watching the videos online you can kind of see.
 Even in like the three or four month increments or whatever that it ends up being.
 Maybe it's been like what...I think November, December, January.
 Something like five months since the last Serverless Conf.
 Those...it's interesting to watch those videos progress and those talks progress where kind of the first Serverless Conf in New York City was like, "What is this thing?"
 And then there was Tokyo which was still kind of a little bit about, "What is this thing?"
 And then London was like, "All right.
 We kinda know what it is now.
 Now here's how to orchestrate it or how to do it."

 So I'm really excited to see what Austin is gonna be about.